prppoomw/prppoomw/README.md

 ### 🚀 About Me
 <div style="background: linear-gradient(135deg, #FF71CE, #01CDFE); border-radius: 10px; padding: 10px;">

-- 🎯 Lazy developer passionate about backend and ai
+- 🎯 passionate about backend, data and ai ?
-- 💡 Love exploring new technologies
+- 💡 Love exploring new technologies but too lazy to try T-T
 - 🌱 Currently being a sloth ???
 </div>